chaudhariumesh051/codesage/README_SUPABASE_SETUP.md

 - The `service_role` key should only be used server-side (in edge functions)
 - Keep your `service_role` key secret as it has admin privileges

-## Troubleshooting
+## Troubleshooting Steps

 If you're still getting authentication errors:

-1. **Double-check your credentials**: Make sure you copied the keys correctly
-2. **Check for extra spaces**: Ensure there are no leading/trailing spaces in your keys
-3. **Verify project status**: Make sure your Supabase project is active and not paused
+1. **Verify project status**: Ensure your Supabase project is active
+2. **Double-check credentials**: Copy-paste keys directly from dashboard
+3. **Check for typos**: Ensure no extra spaces or missing characters
-4. **Clear browser cache**: Sometimes cached credentials can cause issues
+4. **Clear browser cache**: Sometimes cached credentials cause issues
-5. **Check database migrations**: Ensure all tables were created successfully
+5. **Test connection**: Check browser console for connection test results
+6. **Restart dev server**: Stop and start your development server

 ## Features Enabled